ManBilla/manbilla.github.io/content/post/2019-04-20-udacity-sql-for-data-analysis-using-postgresql.md

 SELECT * FROM accounts
 WHERE primary_poc IS NULL
 '''
+> Create Aliases when you create a new column by aggregating.
+For this alias, if you have 2 words, use "  " instead of ' '.
+Ex: "First Name".

 * Aggregators only aggregate vertically - the values of a column.
 If you want to perform a calculation across rows, you can do this with simple arithmetic